-Which Nevada law(s) state that a healthcare facility must conduct initial TB screening and TB surveillance activities upon hire/initial employment or admittance?
+Which Nevada law(s) state that a healthcare facility must conduct annual TB screening and TB surveillance activities upon hire or admittance?
+Healthcare Workers

-Healthcare Workers/Employees

-Below is an abbreviated excerpt of the TB law, NAC 441A.375 (the law for healthcare workers/employees) that was approved by the Nevada Board of Health in October 2015:
+Below is an abbreviated excerpt of the TB law, NAC 441A.375 (the law for healthcare workers):

-- 2. A medical facility, a facility for the dependent, a home for individual residential care or an outpatient facility shall maintain surveillance of employees and independent contractors of the facility or home, who provide direct services to a patient, resident or client of the facility or home, for tuberculosis and tuberculosis infection. - 3.
-Before an employee or independent contractor described in subsection 2 first commences to work in a medical facility, a facility for the dependent, a home for individual residential care or an outpatient facility the employee or independent contractor must have a: - a.
-Physical examination or certification from a health care provider which indicates that the employee or independent contractor is in a state of good health and is free from active tuberculosis and any other communicable disease; and - b.
+- 3. Before initial employment, a person employed in a medical facility, a facility for the dependent, a home for individual residential care or an outpatient facility shall have a: - b.
 Tuberculosis screening test within the preceding 12 months, including persons with a history of bacillus Calmette-Guerin (BCG) vaccination.
 If the employee has only completed the first step of a 2-step Mantoux tuberculin skin test within the preceding 12 months, then the second step of the 2-step Mantoux tuberculin skin test or other single-step tuberculosis screening test must be administered.
-An annual tuberculosis screening test must be administered thereafter, unless the medical director of the facility or a designee thereof determines that the risk of exposure is appropriate for a lesser frequency of testing and documents that determination at least annually. - 4.
-An employee or independent contractor described in subsection 2 who has a documented history of a positive tuberculosis screening test is exempt from screening with blood or skin tests or chest radiographs unless the employee develops symptoms suggestive of tuberculosis.
-Such an employee or independent contractor must be evaluated at least annually for signs and symptoms of tuberculosis.
-An employee or independent contractor who develops signs or symptoms which are suggestive of tuberculosis must submit to diagnostic tuberculosis screening testing for the presence of active tuberculosis as required by the medical director or other person in charge of the applicable facility or home, or his or her designee. - 5.
-Counseling and preventive treatment must be offered to a person with a positive tuberculosis screening test in accordance with the guidelines adopted by reference in paragraph (g) of subsection 1 of NAC 441A.200.
+A single annual tuberculosis screening test must be administered thereafter, unless the medical director of the facility or a designee thereof determines that the risk of exposure is appropriate for a lesser frequency of testing and documents that determination. - 4.
+An employee with a documented history of a positive tuberculosis screening test is exempt from screening with skin tests or chest radiographs unless the employee develops symptoms suggestive of tuberculosis. - 5.
+A person who demonstrates a positive tuberculosis screening test administered pursuant to subsection 3 shall submit to a chest radiograph and medical evaluation for active tuberculosis. - 6.
+Counseling and preventive treatment must be offered to a person with a positive tuberculosis screening test in accordance with the guidelines of the Centers for Disease Control and Prevention as adopted by reference in paragraph (g) of subsection 1 of NAC 441A.200. - 7.
+A medical facility shall maintain surveillance of employees for the development of pulmonary symptoms.

-- Active TB case may be treated by a Primary Care Provider in lieu of the Local Health Authority; however, the Local Health Authority must still be notified of any suspect/active TB cases within 24 hours of discovery. - 6.
-A medical facility shall maintain surveillance of employees and independent contractors described in subsection 2 for the development of pulmonary symptoms.
 A person with a history of tuberculosis or a positive tuberculosis screening test shall report promptly to the infection control specialist, if any, or to the director or other person in charge of the medical facility if the medical facility has not designated an infection control specialist, when any pulmonary symptoms develop.
-If symptoms of tuberculosis are present, the employee or independent contractor must be evaluated for tuberculosis.
+If symptoms of tuberculosis are present, the employee shall be evaluated for tuberculosis.